Kyrie Wilson

-Kyrie Jamal Wilson (born November 5, 1992) is an American professional gridiron football linebacker for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-He played college football for the Fresno State Bulldogs.
-He has also been a member of the Oakland Raiders of the National Football League (NFL).
+Kyrie Jamal Wilson (born November 5, 1992) is an American professional football linebacker for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He is a two-time Grey Cup champion after winning with the Blue Bombers in 2019 and 2021.

+College career

+Wilson played college football for the Fresno State Bulldogs.
+He had 38 starts and recorded 251 combined tackles (144 solo), 14.5 tackles for a loss, and two interceptions.

 Professional career

 Oakland Raiders

-Wilson signed with the Oakland Raiders after going undrafted in the 2016 NFL Draft.
+Wilson signed with the Oakland Raiders of the National Football League (NFL) after going undrafted in the 2016 NFL draft.
 However, he was released as part of the team's final roster cuts before the start of the 2016 season.